nesst-lab/comppedagogy/worksheetsAndAccompaniments/worksheetA.md

 b. the path to the place you want to move it (here, the folder above you, i.e. `..`) <br>

 #### 16. Check your understanding!
-It turns out you were right to begin with, you did want it in the comppedagogy (the folder you're currently in).
-How do you move it back?
+It turns out you were right in the first place; you actually want it comppedagogy.
+How do you move it there?
 Some hints:
 a.
 Remember that you have to specify the path to the folder you want to move, and your folder has changed location since you last referenced it <br>
 b. `../` references the folder ABOVE you.
 To reference the folder you're currently in, use `./`  <br>